Skip to content

 Self Referral Options

 • On-Line Electronic Self Referral: You can refer yourself directly by filling in our Self Referral Form if you live within Greater Glasgow and Clyde.
-When you have submit your form you will receive a confirmation email with a PDF attachment of the information submitted.
-If you do not receive this please contact your local department to confirm we have received your referral. ** referrals submitted between Monday 1st and Tuesday 2nd of July 2024 may not have been received by our service.
-Please contact your local department or resubmit your referral**
+When you submit your form you will receive a confirmation email with a PDF attachment of the information submitted.
+If you do not receive this please contact your local department to confirm we have received your referral.
+PLEASE NOTE that once added to the waiting list, you may receive a message by text or by email from NHS Scotland – usually within 72 hours of processing your referral.
+This message will confirm you are on our waiting list and direct you to our MSK Physiotherapy website.

 Occupational Health Services